 In order to limit propagation of the virus via the ventilation/air conditioning systems, this will be mainly an open loop system.
 Furthermore, the exhibition halls at Palexpo are the highest in Europe (26.50m high below the roof) which has an impact on the density of the virus per m3 of air.
 Rooms without ventilation, but with windows, will be ventilated naturally at least 2 times per day.

 In addition to routine cleaning, a disinfection team is charged with continuously cleaning the premises and objects that come into intense contact with people (toilets, railings, handles, touch screens, etc.).
 Particular attention is paid to dining areas.
 Closed bins are provided at various locations for masks and tissues.
 The bins are emptied more frequently.

 Walkways are wide enough to prevent people from meeting head-on.
 Pictograms and reminder arrows are positioned on the floor.
 The number of entrance doors, as well as toilet facilities open during the event, is adapted to limit any queues at entry.
 At times of high traffic, visitors will be directed outside in order to prevent crowds.

-There are numerous reminders to respect social distancing.
-Given the control at the entrance of the COVID status of everyone, the mask is consequently no longer mandatory.
-Everyone is free to wear it or not according to his personal aspirations.
+The measures decreed by the authorities require the wearing of a mask at all times in confined spaces, even after checking the covid certificate.
 Hand sanitiser gel is available to visitors at the entrances, in the toilets and at strategic places throughout the event: crossroads of main walkways and places selling food and beverages.